 17. Noise Cancelling Headphones or EarBuds

-Whether you are on a flight, a bus or a train, noise-cancelling headphones are a lifesaver.
+Whether you are on a flight, a bus, or a train, noise-canceling headphones are a lifesaver.
 Many times people are talking too loud, children are crying or there is a lot of noise in general.
-We put on our noise-cancelling headphones (We like Apple’s earbuds pro) and with some mellow music, we sleep like a charm.
+We put on our noise-canceling headphones (We like Apple’s earbuds pro) and with some mellow music, we sleep like a charm.

 18. GoPro Hero 9

 For waterproof sports cameras, you really can’t beat the GoPro.
 We have been using GoPros since they first came out and the GoPro Hero 9 is revolutionary.
 With a front screen, and a great mic for adventure travel (you don’t necessarily need an external mic for quick talking).
 It is waterproof, takes high-quality 5k video, and has amazing steadiness if fits all our needs.
 Add it to your travel gear today.
 Details here.